cindyylim/CafeWebsite/README.md

 1. Clone the repository
 2. python install requirements.txt
 3. python main.py.
 The application will start on http://127.0.0.1:5000
-4. Use the toggle switches to filter cafés based on your preferences
+4. Use the toggle switches to filter cafés based on your preferences and suggest new cafes.

 ## Usage